nmis-group/digf-coref/Deployment/Deployment.md

 **Note: Use numpy=1.19.4. numpy 1.19.5 will cause [Illegal instruction (core dumped)](https://forums.developer.nvidia.com/t/illegal-instruction-core-dumped/165488) error when import torch in python interactive cli.**

-### Add deep learning libraries
+### 3 Add deep learning libraries

-Add the dependency package for deep learning IDE.
+A. Add the dependency package for deep learning IDE.
 Normally, the nessesory package for deep learning depends on the chosing library.

 Recommended libraries list: